jrafanie/churn_vs_complexity/README.md

-# churn_vs_complexity
+# churn vs complexity

-Generate churn vs. complexity data and present them using plotly
+Generate [churn](https://github.com/danmayer/churn) vs. [complexity](https://github.com/seattlerb/flog) data and present them using [plotly](https://github.com/plotly/plotly.js).

 This will certainly not work as you want.
-It's disgusting and I might throw it away but it was interesting to try.
+It won't work on Windows possibly other platforms so watch out, but was interesting to try.

 YOLO.